vurentjie/kra-gdk-pixbuf/README.md

+(Note: Gnome 45 has replaced Eye of Gnome with a new image viewer and this module will not work for it.
+I am working on supporting it separately.
+Will link back here once done.)

 # GDK pixbuf loader module for Krita documents

-This module enables Krita image support in the default Gnome image viewer, [Eye of Gnome (eog)](https://wiki.gnome.org/Apps/EyeOfGnome).
+This module enables Krita image support in the Gnome image viewer, [Eye of Gnome (eog)](https://wiki.gnome.org/Apps/EyeOfGnome).

 Image formats handled are:
 - **application/x-krita**: `.kra` files